dantonnoriega/KeyboardSpellCheck/pyenchant/website/content/tutorial.rst

   >>> b.request_dict("en_GB").provider
   <Enchant: Aspell Provider>

-The user can also set their prefered ordering using enchant configuration files.
+The user can also set their preferred ordering using enchant configuration files.
 For this reason, application programmers are discouraged from explicitly setting an ordering unless there is a compelling reason to do so.

 Extending enchant.tokenize